dport96/ITM352/morea/180.Assignment3/experience-Assignment3.md

     *   A customer should not be able to checkout without first logging in.
 If a user registers, automatically log them in.
     *   A user should automatically be logged out after some reasonable period of inactivity (no less than 5 mins and no more than 30 mins).
 This is to avoid enabling someone to access a users account if they left their machine/phone for an extended period of time or if they are using a shared/public machine.
     *   Use sessions or cookies this time to keep the customer from doing a checkout without being logged in.
 It should not matter if the customer came from the login or registration page or any other page.
 The user should be able to login or register at any time before checking out.
 If they try to checkout without being logged in, redirect them to login.
+    *  All passwords should be stored encrypted.
     *  **Extra credit:** Think of the basic ways a hacker might try to gain access to the system, get user information, or crash the system so it cannot be used (denial of service attack).
 Add defenses against this.
 For example, do not allow a user to use more than a reasonable number if characters in a textbox (imagine if someone entered a million characters as their user name!).
 Another example is do not let users enter characters that are used for special purposes such as separators in your registration data. e.g. 'my;hacked;user;name' could cause major issues if the data format uses ';' as separators.
 Even worse, do you allow anyone to access the user registration data?
 Perhaps you put it in the document root for your static web server?
     *   **Extra credit:** Protect passwords and user ID's from being viewed by doing some kind of encryption.

-*   _**Sending email using JAVASCRIPT**_
+*   _**Sending email using Javascript**_
     *   You will likely want to use the nodemailer module (https://nodemailer.com/about/).
 You are welcome to find and use other mail functions or examples from the net.
 Whatever works!
     *   When mailing from JAVASCRIPT you must specify a valid SMTP server.
-For computers on the UH network (like db-itm.shidler.hawaii.edu) you can always use `mail.hawaii.edu` but when your server is not running on the UH network this SMTP server will likely be blocked and your email will fail to send.
+For computers on the UH network (like itm-vm.shidler.hawaii.edu) you can always use `mail.hawaii.edu` but when your server is not running on the UH network this SMTP server will likely be blocked and your email will fail to send.
 It is possible to use Gmail's SMTP server (smtp.gmail.com) but it would need to use your gmail (or UH) username and password to authorize and access.
     *   You may also need to set the "From:" mail header.
 If you get a warning saying that mail could not be sent due to missing "From" header, then add it to your mail command.
     *   Hint: to send your receipt via email, use the same receipt that you print now.
 Create the receipt as a string rather than printing directly to the screen and then print this string then you can also use it as the message parameter for mail().
     *   Make sure you test sending email on both your local machine and the itm-vm server!